netdata/netdata/packaging/docker/README.md

 ### Caddyfile

-This file needs to be placed in /opt with nams Caddyfile.
-Here you customize your domain and you need to provide your email address to obtain Letsencrypt certificate.
-Certificate renewal will happen automatically and will be executed internally by caddy server.
+This file needs to be placed in /opt with name `Caddyfile`.
+Here you customize your domain and you need to provide your email address to obtain a Letsencrypt certificate.
+Certificate renewal will happen automatically and will be executed internally by the caddy server.

 ```
 netdata.example.org {